-Not-for-profit organizations that submitted a charter proposal to the appropriate school district(s) or the Illinois State Charter Commission upon appeal and existing charter schools that are fully ISBE-certified within the first two years of operation are eligible to apply.
+Not-for-profit organizations that submitted a charter proposal to the appropriate school district(s) or the Illinois State Charter Commission upon appeal are eligible to apply.
 Charter school agreements must be authorized by local boards of education or by the Illinois State Charter Commission upon appeal.

-To be eligible for program design funding, design teams must have submitted a proposal/application to the authorizer where a new school is to be opened.
+To be eligible for program design and initial implementation funding, design teams must have submitted a proposal/application to the authorizer where a new school is to be opened.